wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 For `SM_Inv`, the state transits to `M_Inv`, and the in progress flag is cleared, such that later on, in `handleFetchResp()`, the event will be retried after the fetch response event have been received.
-The `GETX`, however, is still not completed, and must wait for all invalidations or fetches to finish.
+The `GetX`, however, is still not completed, and must wait for all invalidations or fetches to finish.
 This is why `cleanUpEvent()` is called for this case branch, instead of `cleanUpAfterResponse()`.

 ##### handleGetSX(), Request and Response Path